About us — rules

 (a) Elections will be held annually by postal ballot.

 (c) The Secretary will circulate ballot papers to all members for a postal ballot allowing 14 clear days for return of ballot papers to the Secretary.

-(d) The Committee will appoint two independent scrutineers to count the
+(d) The Committee will appoint two independent scrutineers to count the ballot.

 8. Control and use of funds